fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Customize the response to user actions using annotation events

-Now that you have seen what annotations look like and how useful they can be in making your charts informative go ahead and see how you can create them.
+Now that you have seen what annotations look like and how useful they can be in making your charts informative, go ahead and see how you can create them.

 ## How Annotations Work

 Annotations are defined inside the `annotations` object.
 This object has an array of `groups`, and each `group` element has a unique id.
 The `groups` object contains an array of `items`, each of which contains information on one specific annotation in the chart.

-Organising annotations in groups is useful when you manipulate multiple annotations at once through API calls.
+Organizing annotations in groups is useful when you manipulate multiple annotations at once through API calls.
 Refer to the code below to understand the structure of a simple `annotations` object.

 ```json
 {